0

 • Difficulty sleeping

-So, let’s take a deeper look at how progesterone works on all these areas:
+So, let's take a deeper look at how progesterone is associated with all these areas:

 Sleep: